tkobil/image-captioning-using-encoder-decoder-models/README.md

 - `resnext_lstm_eval_3_layer.ipynb`
 - `resnext_gru_eval_single_layer.ipynb`

+We also have a notebook comparing the epoch losses of each model in `model_comparison_graphs.ipynb`.

 `eval.ipynb` is provided as a reference template notebook for evaluating a model.

 NOTE: `.pt` model files/weights are available upon request.
 We have NOT included